EnableX/EnxRTCiOS/README.md

 ```swift
         func didRoomDisconnect(_ response: [Any]?)
 ```
-**Once any other user conenct and disconnect** with same Enablex room, developer will receive as notification as
+**Once any other user conenct and disconnect** with same Enablex room, developer will receive as callbacks as

 ```swift
     func room(_ room: EnxRoom?, userDidJoined Data: [Any]?)
     func room(_ room: EnxRoom?, userDidDisconnected Data: [Any]?)
 ```
-**Note**:- These are the required callback developer must need to implement, other callback are option based on service needs, Developer need to implement.
+**Note**:- These are the required callbacks, developer must need to implement this, others callback are option based on service needs to implement.